20 Things to do in Verona (2024): Best places to visit + map

 19. Giardino Giusti

 Verona is interspersed with green parks and gardens.
-The Giardino Giusti is one of the most beautiful and the only Italian-style garden from the 16th century. century in Verona.
+The Giardino Giusti is one of the most beautiful and the only Italian-style garden from the 16th century in Verona.
 Goethe and Mozart also contemplated here.

 Giardino Giusti Verona